nikbelikov/get-parameter/README.md

 Get Parameter
 ======

-Is a simple JavaScript module that returns query string values in JavaScript.
+Get Parameter is a simple JavaScript module that returns query string values in JavaScript.

 ## Install